timarenz/terraform-gcp-service-account/examples/default-service-account/README.md

-# Create Service Account For GCR Integration
+# Create Service Account With Default Settings

-This example shows how to create a service account to integrate Google Container Registry (GCR) with Lacework.
+This example shows how to create a service account with no roles on a Google Cloud Platform Project to be used in conjunction with other Lacework GCP modules.

 ## Example

-Copy and paste the following code into a `main.tf` file:
+Code inside a `main.tf` file:

 ```hcl
 terraform {